EvertLagerberg/EvertLagerberg.github.io/_posts/2015-3-3-Ambient_Visualization_of_Energy(d3).md

     text: Electricity cold be yellow or ice blue but yellow looked ugly and blue was already taken.
 I chose purple.
   - name: energyviz5.png
     thumb: energyviz5.png
-    I liked their metaphor for a dashboard for a driving car given by the client
+    text: I liked their metaphor for a dashboard for a driving car given by the client
   - name: energyviz6.png
     thumb: energyviz6.png
     text: Blue represents cold water.
 Red represents hot water.
 Purple represents Electricity.